Using SQL

 TIP

-See the SQL references at the end of this chapter for detailed information on the Excel SQL dialect.
+See SQL Syntax for detailed information on the Excel SQL dialect.

-ADO has many features, but the only features which the Relationship Visualizer uses are SQL SELECT queries of the form:
+ADO supports many capabilities, but the Relationship Visualizer uses only a focused subset—specifically SQL SELECT queries of the form:

 FROM [Countries$]